Nutrition and Dietetics

 Application for Admission

-- Students must have an overall minimum GPA of 3.0 for admission Dietetics major.
+• Students must have an overall minimum GPA of 3.0 for admissions to the Dietetics major (DPD).

-- Students must have an overall minimum GPA of 3.0 for The Distant Dietetic Internship Program. .
+• Students must have an overall minimum GPA of 3.0 for admissions to the Distance Dietetic Internship Program (DDIP).

 Exit Examination

-All students are required to take an exit examination prior to graduation from the Dietetics and Distance Dietetic Internship programs.
+All students are required to take an exit examination prior to graduation from the Dietetics, Distance Dietetic Internship, and Master of Public Health programs.
 Evaluation of conceptual skills, techniques of projects, and laboratory performances will be included in the examination.
 All dietetics majors must pass the Exit Examination with 75 percent proficiency before graduation.

 Career Opportunities